 The conceptual model presented in Figure 2 will help to operationalise the concept of perception of brewers and consumers.
-By investigating the instruments, beliefs and behaviour of consumers and brewers, the perception process will be described.
+By investigating the instruments, beliefs and behaviour of consumers and brewers, their perception will be described.

 The category of instruments used by brewers will be identified by focussing on the use of knowledge sources.
 Knowledge and expertise concerning the process of beer brewing is often retrieved by brewers through extensive reading of scientific literature, coopetition with similar breweries and own experience and expertise (Kraus et al., 2019; Sozen & O’Neill, 2018).
 To explore the use of instruments, this study will focus on the use of existing literature on sustainable measures within the brewing industry.
 Additionally, the cooperation between breweries will be explored by requiring after the exchange of knowledge between breweries.
 Meaning that it will be investigated whether brewers have based their processes and decisions on the examples of other breweries.
 Lastly, the instruments will be explored by requiring after the use of external checks or standards.
 For the perception of consumers, the instruments will be investigated by focusing on the exchange of information between the brewers and consumers regarding the beer.
+These forms of communication have been presented in the conceptual model in between the brewers and consumers to emphasize the role of both parties.
+However, communication will be investigated as being a part of the instrument of the consumer.
 For example by inquiring after texts referring to the usage of sustainability measures.
 Only texts that can be found on social media, (annual-) reports from breweries and on the label of the beer itself will be taken into account.
 Only communication concerning the quality of the beer, the production process of the beer and environmental or nutritional aspects will be taken into account.
 Lastly, communication through certified labels such as Skal, which can be found on either the beer itself, websites or reports, will be explored.

 Beliefs will be determined by exploring attitudes and values regarding the input, where they come from and how these beliefs and values may be influenced by frames.
 Both the beliefs of brewers and consumers will be explored by focussing on their definition of sustainability and how it relates to health.
 The definition will be analysed by determining which aspects of sustainability are taken into account; meaning aspects related to environmental, social or economic sustainability.
 Additionally, their beliefs will depend on the reasons they mention for (not) focussing on sustainability in general.
 Again, these reasons will be categorized within either environmental, social or economic reasons.
 Next, measures related to sustainability in the beer industry that are mentioned as examples by either the brewer or consumer will be used to analyse their beliefs.
 Lastly, their beliefs concerning the relation between sustainability and health in the beer industry will be explored by discovering whether they do or do not think that a relation exists and by analysing their arguments for these opinions.